Strassburger's Fifth Generation

 At a young age, it seemed unlikely for Andrea to go into the family meat business.
 She started her career working in the fashion industry-a world away from her family's business.
 Although meat may have not been her passion in her 20's while working in SOHO, Andrea did hold a strong passion for supporting her family and keeping up their five generation tradition.

 At age 29, Andrea "Angus" Strassburger left the fashion world and entered the meat business.
-With her charm and street smarts, she found her place as the money collector.
+With her charm and street smarts, she found her place as the accounts manager at Strassburger.
 More than ten years later, Andrea continues to hold one of the most important positions in the company.
 However, her true motive is to continue to build the legacy her family started 150 years ago and promote their story.

 A true New York City girl, Andrea focuses much of her energy on supporting the city.
 She voices her strong admiration for New York chefs and restaurant owners with whom she has maintained invaluable relationships for years.